-World Trade Board Initiative: to widen SME inclusion in Global Trade.
+World Trade Board Initiative: to widen SME access to Trade Finance

 The World Trade Board has established a Working Group to support the mandate of the World SME Forum for growth and impact of small and medium enterprises globally, through inclusive trade and technology.